wiggitywhitney/mcp-commit-story/README.md

 - **For retrospectives and reviews:**
   - Quickly find evidence of your impact, challenges, and decisions.
-  - Make performance reviews, promotion cases, or team retrospectives more meaningful and less stressful.
+  - Make performance reviews, career advancement, or team retrospectives more meaningful and less stressful.

 ---